Causes of unilateral hearing loss

 Living with single-sided deafness

-If you have profound unilateral hearing loss, or single-sided deafness, it can be difficult to live with.
+If you have profound unilateral hearing loss, or single-sided deafness, a challenge to hear in noisy environments, or to locate the direction sound is coming from.
 But there are some things you can do to help:

 Hearing aids for single-sided hearing loss

-If hearing loss is having an impact on your lifestyle, you might benefit from CROS hearing aids, which is a hearing system designed for people with a unilateral hearing loss.
+If hearing loss is having an impact on your lifestyle, you might benefit from CROS hearing aids, a hearing system specially designed for people with a unilateral hearing loss.

 For existing hearing aid wearers in situations where hearing is more difficult (like if you’re in a busy place), you might find it helpful to use an assistive device, such as a remote microphone.
 The remote microphone helps by being close to the speaker(s) and streaming the signal directly to the hearing aids, cutting out some of the background noise.